Relative Paths - Tag Relationships

 Ancestor relative path [*Port]

 The default for child tags.
 The driver must be a child of the port before you can use this.
 That's where the "ancestor" part of the name comes in.
-The driver will find the closest parent of the right type, which might be several generations back.
+The driver will find the closest parent, which might be several generations back.

 Open relative path [Sim Host]